London Overground performance

 We are surveyed quarterly as part of our contract with TfL.
 This survey measures overall satisfaction with the journey along with a number of different measures reflecting customer touchpoints.

-Our Customer Satisfaction Survey results for cleanliness on the train showed 71.0% of customers were satisfied.
+Our Customer Satisfaction Survey results showed 73.6% of customers were satisfied with cleanliness on the train.

 The National Rail Passenger Survey (NRPS) has been suspended since 2020.